When to Wear a Drysuit: Reflections on the Death of Douglas Tompkins January 04 2016

 - During a severe storm, it is difficult for even experienced paddlers to lend assistance to others, or sometimes even know that a problem exists.
 (The others in the party were unaware for some time that Tompkins' kayak had capsized, and the paddler who ultimately came to his aid was unable to get him out of the water or tow him to shore.)

 As shown by many examples in George Gronseth's Deep Trouble: True Stories and Their Lessons from Sea Kayaker Magazine, accidents are almost always attributable to a failure of judgment.
 The same lesson appears again and again in Doug McKown's Up the Creek: True Stories of Canoeists in Trouble.
-It almost always come down, ultimately, to a decision to do something based on the assessment "I think it'll be okay," when in fact it wasn't.
+It almost always comes down, ultimately, to a decision to do something based on the assessment "I think it'll be okay," when in fact it wasn't.

 Kayaks and canoes can capsize for an infinitude or reasons and for seemingly no reason at all.
 Even the best paddlers have capsized "stupidly," due to a moment's inattention or slight carelessness.
 (If you haven't yet had a "stupid" capsize, beware of hubris.
 You WILL experience it, and we hope the results are simply a bit of embarrassment and perhaps a slight increase in humility.)
 When the water is cold, that capsize can lead to hypothermia.